9 Automated Drip Marketing Campaigns For Higher Lead Engagement

 II.
 Onboarding Email Campaigns

 Dropbox promptly urges its users to install Dropbox on their laptops or desktops.
 It encourages users to experience the entire ecosystem of Dropbox’s cloud storage service.
-The graphic and simple content does the trick for Dropbox.
+The graphics and simple content do the trick for Dropbox.
 It quickly highlights the benefits of using the entire Dropbox ecosystem.
 Least to say, the UI of this email is by far the most engaging, intuitive and motivating.